 One of my favorite tenets of the Functional Medicine model is that of the therapeutic partnership—a constructive relationship established between patient and practitioner.

-Yet my concern with the common interpretation of this term is that we continue to put pressures and expectations on the role of the physician or other clinician, to walk over hot coals or extend themselves beyond reason, without a full understanding of what a therapeutic partnership actually entails and where empathy plays a part in its expression.
+Yet my concern with the common interpretation of this term is that we continue to put pressures and expectations on the practitioner to walk over hot coals or extend herself beyond reason, without a full understanding of what a therapeutic partnership actually entails.

 The therapeutic partnership is one where both you, the practitioner, and your client are open and vulnerable to the insights revealed by the clinical process.

 You’re vulnerable, not because you share your own life saga, but because you freely admit that you do not have a quick-fix.

 Because you two are just getting to know each other, it’s not assumed (or it shouldn’t be) that you’d have all the answers to their every problem from the first encounter.
 (How could you?)